An underestimated cuisine

 Explore Welsh cooking holidays

-One of those dishes that you either love or hate, laverbread is known as either ‘Welshman’s caviar’, a luxurious seaweed dish that’s often mixed with cockles, or as something odd to push to the side of the plage when eating your full Welsh breakfast.
+One of those dishes that you either love or hate, laverbread is known as either ‘Welshman’s caviar’, a luxurious seaweed dish that’s often mixed with cockles, or as something odd to push to the side of the plate when eating your full Welsh breakfast.
 In this sense, it is much like oysters.
-But it makes a wonderful complement to other Welsh shellfish, such as Gower cockles or Conwy mussels where it makes a great ingredient.
+But it makes a wonderful complement to other Welsh shellfish, such as Gower cockles or Conway mussels where it makes a great ingredient.

 Did you know?

 The leek is recognised as one of the national symbols of Wales.
-Proudly sported every St. David’s Day on 1st March and at every international rugby match, nobody quite knows the origins of its importance, although it was worn by Welsh archers at the battle of Crecy. in the 14th century.
+Proudly sported every St. David’s Day on 1st March and at every international rugby match, nobody quite knows the origins of its importance, although it was worn by Welsh archers at the battle of Crecy in the 14th century.